 This enables investigators and SOC analysts to examine, for example, dark web marketplaces for suspicious data movements.

-Where to find private-sector professionals that have specialized in digital insider threats on all levels?
+Where to find private-sector professionals that specialize in digital insider threats on all levels?
 Industry associations, trade groups, and government resources such as the National Center for Cybersecurity in Manufacturing can help.

 7. Monitor to identify insider threat warning signs.